First Responders, Emergency Medical Technicians, Fire, Rescue and Law Enforcement Personnel

 In the past, many of us in the volunteer service had members on the department that either worked on or came from a farming background.
 This familiarity was an advantage to our agencies, and they were the “go to” people when en-route to a farm incident.
 Today, agencies around the state lack the knowledgeable personnel of the agricultural world and those same dangers that caused the injury to the farmer may do the same for your firefighter and EMS personnel.

-This is why the National Farm Medicine Center, in partnership with Pittsville Fire and Life Link 3 Air Medical Transport, are in the process of helping you to be better prepared when being called to these situations.
-On May 8th and 9th, 2020 an evening and full day program called the Agricultural Rescue Training (ART) is in development to train your staff on how to approach and safely rescue someone involved in an agricultural incident.
+This is why the National Farm Medicine Center, in partnership with Pittsville Fire, Life Link 3 Air Medical Transport, and Heiman Holsteins are in the process of helping you to be better prepared when being called to these situations.
+On October 22 and 23, 2021 an evening of live virtual presentations and a full day hands-on program called the Agricultural Rescue Training (A.R.T.) is in development to train your staff on how to approach and safely rescue someone involved in an agricultural incident.